 Recent economic conditions have also resulted in further decreases in participation in domestic longlining and trolling.
 These conditions include a variable New Zealand dollar and a static market value for fish product.
 Some companies have undertaken to enhance the value of their fishery through applying for MSC (Marine Stewardship Council) certification.
 The MSC certified on the 16th of May 2011 that the New Zealand troll fishery for albacore conforms to the requirements of the MSC Principles and Criteria for Sustainable Fishing.
 In 2017 the New Zealand albacore troll fishery was successfully re-certified.
 The domestic skipjack fishery was also successful in attaining MSC certification in 2017.
-New Zealand continues to advocate for and support work towards refining the limit reference point and adopting a target reference point for south Pacific albacore.
+These two certifications are active until 2022.
+New Zealand continues to advocate for and support work towards developing harvest strategies for the four main tuna species and, in particular, achieving the Target Reference Point for south Pacific albacore as soon as economically possible.